'David vs Goliath': Disappearing dentist found guilty of professional misconduct

 He said his mother has placed an apartment on sale in Auckland to help with his legal fees, and he is hoping to receive funds from three commercial properties in Australia up for sale, but he is "going through legal issues" with former business partners.

-But the PCC's legal counsel Anita Miller argued it was "far too late ... to adjourn this matter again" and there has been "ample opportunity to resolve these matters before 7.45 this morning".
+But Miller argued it was "far too late ... to adjourn this matter again" and there has been "ample opportunity to resolve these matters before 7.45 this morning".

-Millar acknowledged that Al-Mozany's hearing, punctuated by numerous adjournments, has already racked up more than $85,000 in costs for the tribunal and $127,000 for the PCC.
+Miller acknowledged that Al-Mozany's hearing, punctuated by numerous adjournments, has already racked up more than $85,000 in costs for the tribunal and $127,000 for the PCC.

 "Enough is enough," she said.